mdLn1/UniversityWebDev/README.md

    **npm install** in the root directory

-   then go inside client folder anr run same command again; this command installs the node modules for server and client
+   then go inside client folder and run same command again; this command installs the node modules for server and client